OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:log}
 $$

 The logarithmic semivariogram model increases slowly with distance and does not have a finite sill.
 It is sometimes used for spatial processes where the variance grows without bound but at a diminishing rate, such as certain economic or environmental phenomena.
-This model is not commonly used in geostatistics but can be useful for exploratory analysis or for fitting empirical variograms with long-range dependence.[^cressie]
+This model is not commonly used in geostatistics but can be useful for exploratory analysis or for fitting empirical variograms with long-range dependence. {cite:p}`chiles_geostatistics_2012`

 ---